 But that nagging inner critic starts to pound in Matthew’s mind every time he hangs his shirt up after wearing it for a day, even if it’s still fresh.
 “It’s dirty!
 Don’t wear it more than once!
 It must be washed!”
 The messages from his parents are so strong in his mind that if he doesn’t wash his shirt, he thinks to himself, “I’m such a slob because I didn’t wash this shirt after I wore it!”

 “Shoulds” arise from expectations from others as well as yourself on what you think you should look, think, act, feel, and be like.
 When you feel like you don’t fit those requirements, you can feel frustrated, angry, or even hate towards yourself.

-Not only do “shoulds” show up when you judge yourself, this attitude can express itself in expecting how others believe you should be, how others should be, and how the world should be.
+Not only do “shoulds” show up when you judge yourself, but this attitude can also express itself in expecting how others believe you should be, how others should be, and how the world should be.

 The word “should” is one way to carry this attitude.
 Other words that lead to the same outlook are “need to,” “ought to,” “better,” and “have to.”
 All of these direct you toward a mindset of you or someone else being wrong.

 Having all these expectations of how things should be can lead to unhappiness when you yourself and others inevitably don’t live up to these beliefs.
 Take a look at some common “shoulds” people often have and see if these go through your mind: